 Moreover, for large websites with numerous pages, it’s crucial to regularly review and update your sitemap to keep it accurate and current.
 This will help avoid any confusion or crawling issues that could potentially harm your search rankings.

-By adhering to these best practices, you can effectively manage duplicate content and enhance your site’s SEO performance.
+By adhering to these best practices, you can effectively manage duplicate content and enhance your site’s SEO performance, And you can now Fix missing canonical tags on your Salla store in minutes using ClickRank and boost your SEO effortlessly.

 Best Tools to Check Duplicate Content and Improve Your Site’s SEO Performance